ericakfranz/elevator/readme.txt

 If your site is generating a JavaScript error, it's possible for it to conflict with Elevator and I suggest you resolve the JavaScript error before proceeding with any other troubleshooting.

 == Changelog ==

+= 1.0.5.1 =
+* Version bump, compatible with WordPress 4.4

 = 1.0.5 =
 * Fix elevator-music.ogg audio issue at start